Banks face a dramatic increase in the number of cyber-attacks, the sophistication and complexity of those attacks, and the associated payment risks.

-As a result, payment service providers (PSPs) have the obligation to operate transaction and risk monitoring in order to assess, detect and prevent risks linked to payments and any access to account operations.
+Payment service providers (PSPs) have an obligation to operate transaction and risk monitoring to assess, detect, and prevent risks linked to payments and any access to account operations.

-- For those transactions identified as low risk, a payment service provider can bypass any strong customer authentication (SCA) requirements.
+- A payment service provider can bypass any strong customer authentication (SCA) requirements for those transactions identified as low risk.

-By evaluating risk and adapting accordingly, banks are able to offer a targeted approach that strikes the right balance between security and user convenience.
+By evaluating risk and adapting accordingly, banks can offer a targeted approach that strikes the right balance between security and user convenience.